Lakitna/robotframework-cache/README.md

 CacheLibrary solves these problems by providing a caching mechanism that's stored both in memory and in a file.

+## Pabot

+CacheLibrary works with Pabot, but requires the `--pabotlib` command line argument.

+Supporting Pabot is achieved by a combination of [locks](https://pabot.org/PabotLib.html#locks) and [parallel variables](https://pabot.org/PabotLib.html#valuetransfer).
+This makes CacheLibrary stable when run in parallel without losing stored values.

+All CacheLibrary tests are run with Pabot to ensure that the above statements are true.

+## Installation

+1. Install CacheLibrary with pip.
+Run the following command:

+    ```shell
+    pip install robotframework-cache
+    ```

+2. Import it from your `.robot` or `.resource` file.
+Add the following line to the `Settings`
+    section:

+    ```robotframework
+    Library    CacheLibrary
+    ```

+3. Add the cache file to `.gitignore`.
+If you use the default file path, add the following to your `.gitignore`:

+    ```plain
+    robotframework-cache.json
+    ```

 ## Examples

 ### Basic usage